OltreSoftware/cp-method/README.md

 ## License / Licenza

-The conceptual framework and methodology described in this repository are protected under the author's intellectual property rights.
+The conceptual framework and methodology described in this repository are released under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+You are free to share and adapt the content with attribution to the author.
 No part of the operational prompts or implementation details may be reproduced or distributed without explicit written permission.

-Il framework concettuale e la metodologia descritti in questo repository sono protetti dai diritti di proprietà intellettuale dell'autore.
+Il framework concettuale e la metodologia descritti in questo repository sono rilasciati sotto licenza [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Sei libero di condividere e adattare il contenuto con attribuzione all'autore.
 Nessuna parte dei prompt operativi o dei dettagli implementativi può essere riprodotta o distribuita senza esplicita autorizzazione scritta.

 © 2026 Luca Conte · Oltresoftware